 Because fish sauce is so salty and earthy, it needs to be balanced out with some sweet and sour notes.
-For this marinade we are going to use brown sugar and lime juice, and we are going to use them in a ratio of equal parts, or 1:1:1.
-Fresh minced ginger and garlic round out the marinade with aromatics, A minced jalapeño or serrano pepper will add a medium level of heat to the dish, while bird’s eye chilies will bring some serious heat.
+For this marinade use brown sugar and lime juice, in a ratio of equal parts, or 1:1:1.
+Fresh minced ginger and garlic round out the marinade with aromatics.
+A minced jalapeño or Serrano pepper will add a medium level of heat to the dish, while bird’s eye chilies bring serious heat.

-All of these flavors combined unleash a seriously addictive chicken wing.
-Add a little bit of fresh chopped scallion and cilantro and a dash of reserved marinade to really take it up a notch.
+All of these flavors combined unleash an addictive chicken wing.
+Add a little bit of fresh chopped scallion and cilantro and a dash of reserved marinade to take it up a notch.

 What you’ll need

 2 Packages of Grass Roots flats and drumettes or wings

 ⅓ Cup Brown sugar

 2” knob of ginger, peeled and minced

 4 Tbsp fresh chopped cilantro

 2 Tbsp fresh sliced scallion

 Combining all the marinade ingredients including cilantro and butter in a large mixing bowl.
 Reserve one fourth of the marinade in a separate cup to dress the wings after cooking.